reactioncommerce/reaction-docs/developer/core/hooks.md

 There are four properties that are accessible within the Reaction method hooks options parameter:

-1) `result` - the result of the method you called _note in before hooks, this will be undefined_
+1) `result` - the result of the method you called *Note: in before hooks, this will be undefined*

 2) `error` - if the method executed returned an error, else will be undefined.